 To conform to local building codes, it may be necessary to install a pressure relief valve.
-A 3/4" pressure relief valve, having a capacity equal to or greater than the BTU output of the model to be installed, is recommended for this heater.
+A 3/4" pressure relief valve, having a capacity equal to the BTU output of the model to be installed, is recommended for this heater.
+The maximum acceptable pressure relief valve setting is 125 psi (862 kPa).